vobu/ui5-webcomponents-showcase/ui5-with-ui5webcomponents.md

     })
 })
 ```

+> Note the `apiVersion: 2` as part of the renderer declaration!
+>
+> It instructs the Rendering Manager to enable in-place DOM patching, massively improving rendering performance.
+>
+> UI5 architect Cahit Gürgüc [gave a talk on this at UI5con 2019](https://www.slideshare.net/aborjinik/rendering-evolution-in-ui5) - ever since he implemented it into UI5’s core, `apiVersion: 2` should always be used when developing custom controls!

 Using the "custom web component control" in an XML view is the same as with any custom control: